c2akula/tofu/LIMITATIONS_AND_FIXES.md

 ---

-## Issue 3: Graph Accumulation in Training Loops
+## Issue 3: Graph Accumulation in Training Loops (RESOLVED)

+### Status: ✅ FIXED in commit 9523ef9

-### Current Behavior
+### The Problem
-Each training iteration creates new nodes that are never removed:
+Each training iteration created new nodes that were never removed:
 ```
 Iteration 0: 3 nodes
 Iteration 1: 5 nodes